encoway/yarn-scripts-cache/README.md

 Now run the same `build` script a second time:
 ```
 > yarn run build
-➤ YN0000: Build result was restored from cache!
+➤ YN0000: Script execution result was restored from cache!
 ```
 This time you will notice, that the command exited a lot faster.
 Because you did not make any changes to the "input" files, the "output" files where simply restored from the cache.